larsbrinkhoff/emacs-history/README.md

-# Historical Emacs tarballs
+# Historical Emacs Software Preservation

+### Included Implementations

+- TECO EMACS
+- Zwei/Zmacs
+- Multics Emacs
+- Gosling Emacs
+- GNU Emacs
+- Lucid Emacs
+- XEmacs

+### GNU Emacs Release History

-Run the `build.sh` script to create a git repository with all GNU Emacs releases.
-TECO EMACS, Gosling Emacs, Lucid Emacs and XEmacs are not included.
+Run the `build.sh` script to create a git repository with GNU Emacs releases from 16.56 to 19.34.
+Tarballs are preferred, but some releases are reconstructed from diffs.
+Timestamps will be copied from the top entry in `src/ChangeLog`; this seems to be a good heuristic.

 ## Provenance